-The Psychology Department welcomes all alumni/ae from our program (or those from other departments who have careers in psychology).
+The Department of Psychological and Brain Sciences welcomes all alumni/ae from our program (or those from other departments who have careers in psychology).
 Whether you graduated a year ago or several decades past, we look forward to hearing from you.

 Volunteering and Mentoring Students